totten/smarty-classifier/README.md

 ./bin/smartyup parse < examples/input/greeter.tpl

 ## Deeply inspect the tree of examples
-./bin/smartyup scan
+./bin/smartyup debug:dump

 ## Deeply inspect the tree in civicrm
 XDEBUG_MODE=off php -d memory_limit=2g \
-  ./bin/smartyup scan -i /var/www/web/core/templates -o /tmp/scan-results
+  ./bin/smartyup debug:dump -i /var/www/web/core/templates -o /tmp/scan-results
 ```

 ## Advice

-At the moment, the `print-advice` script will analyze file and report on the
+At the moment, the `debug:advisor` script will analyze file and report on the
 Smarty "tags" (`{...}` blocks).
 It will identify blocks which appear safe,
 problematic, or unsure.